Skip to Content

 Espoma VM1 1 Cubic Foot B0046VFSE2View On Amazon

-Best For Gardeners who need reliable moisture retention in seed-starting mixes or want to improve heavy, compacted soil without sacrificing aeration.
+Best For Gardeners who need to retain moisture in seed-starting mixes or containers without sacrificing drainage, especially for finicky plants that need steady hydration.

 Primary Material Vermiculite